piotrszymaniec/Looty-ref/README.md

   }
   ```
   hmm *looty does show this info*, **but** if we choose column tpeln, id say its very ambigous...
 Solution? when user choose column type than propose tpeln , or add it to default view
+  - [ ] Make more visible information when making new Select Column save -> "New: column_filter_name" -> something maybe tooltip

   - [ ] Probably hard as fuck for me.
 Add support for all abyss/jewel mods on rare ver. (because Jewels are awesome!)
   **"Potential"** problems :